jklughammer/RefFreeDMA/README.md

 The configuration file is a list of key=value pairs that pass mandatory parameters to RefFreeDMA.sh.
 There are three categories of parameters: [tool paths](#set-tool-paths) that point RefFreeDMA.sh to the required external software if it is not already part of your PATH variable , [default parameters](#adjust-default-parameters-if-required) that might need to be adjusted and [variable parameters](#set-variable-parameters) that are specific to each analysis.
 An example configuration file comes with the [test data set](#quick-start).

 ###Reference genomes for cross-mapping
 Reference genomes for cross-mapping should be provided as one fasta file containing the chromosomes as separate entries.
 These genome fasta files can for example be obtained from UCSC Genome Browser or Ensembl.
-In the [test run](#quick-start) cross-mapping is disabled to avoid this dependency.
+You can run RefFreeDMA on the same working directory for multiple cross-mapping genomes.
+There will be a separate output folder for each genome.
+In the [test run](#quick-start) cross-mapping is disabled by default to avoid the genome dependency, but can easily be enabled by passing a genome (cross_genome_fa) as [variable parameter](#set-variable-parameters).

 ###Sample annotation sheet

 The sample annotation sheet has to contain at least two columns: Sample_Name and a column that specifies the **two** groups to be compared in the differential methylation analysis.
 Samples that should not be included in the differential methylation analysis have to be marked with NA in this column.
 A third column can be specified to indicate groups for plotting purposes.
-The only predefines column Name is Sample_Name.
+The only predefines column name is Sample_Name.
 All other column names can be chosen and passed as paramenters (compCol and groupsCol).
-The sample annotation sheet is passed as parameter [sample_annotation](#set-command-line-parameters).
+The sample annotation sheet is passed as parameter sample_annotation in the [variable parameters](#set-variable-parameters).

 | Sample_Name  |comp_gran_lympho|Cell_Type| XXX  | YYY  |
 |---|---|---|---|---|